RPeterson4/CS121-Work/Cobb/Increase.Rmd

 Here, $B+a>1$ (i.e., $.3 + .8 = 1.1$), signifying that the production function has increasing returns to scale.
 That is, doubling the usage of labor and capital will more than double total production.

-How does this plot compare to the past one?
+How does this plot compare to the last one?